 How much do pharmacists earn around the globe?

-So remember that these salaries are nothing more than just an indication of what you usually earn; the rest depends on more personal aspects.
+So remember that the numbers we show here are just an average indication of what you usually earn; the rest depends on specific situations.

 Let’s start the list!